Blockade of Western Cuba: Expedition

 They set out from Plymouth in the Spring of 1591, swinging by way of the coast of Spain as a ruse to fool the Spanish as to their real destination.

-In April 1591 while off Cadiz Margaret under Newport and Prudence caught site of a large Spanish ship; a large barque which was soon captured.
+In April 1591 while off Cádiz, Margaret under Newport and Prudence caught site of a large Spanish ship; a large barque which was soon captured.
 Newport found in the prize bullion, money, hides, precious stones, wine, and other valuables.
 Newport sent the prize home and the fleet proceeded west toward Cuba and rendezvoused with some of the fleet between Saint Kitts and Puerto Rico in May 1591.
 Despite the weather separating many ships they all arrived in the Bahamas a week later.

 The expedition's first success came in late May when a 150-ton Spanish merchantman Rosario of Master Francisco González was captured by Marageret and Prudence near La Yaguana off Hispaniola.
 Rosario's crew was released but their vessel was pillaged for any valuables of which some were found.
 The prisoners informed the English that a Spanish fleet of seven galleons, two galleys, and two pinnaces with 2,000 men in total were destined to arrive in the area of Western Cuba.
 This force was under the command of Admiral Don Diego de la Ribera in command of the Tierra Firme fleet.
 He had left Havana in early June to sweep any English privateers from the designated area as this was in anticipation of a plate fleet led by Antonio Navarro de Prado.